This review is spoiler-free.

 “A cash-strapped young couple, Alison and Mike, inherit a grand country house, only to find it is both falling apart and teeming with the ghosts of former inhabitants.
 After a near-death experience, Alison is now able to see and interact with the ghosts.
 Alison and Mike’s renovation plans soon come under threat, as the ghosts like things the way they are!
 Can they all get along?
 Or will something have to give?”

 The BBC have just announced that their latest sitcom Ghosts, has been given a second series.
-And I for one am very pleased (and relived) to hear this news.
+And I for one am very pleased (and relieved) to hear this news.

 Joining this talented group are Charlotte Ritchie (Alison) and Kiell Smith-Bynoe (Mike) as the young couple tasked with renovating the dilapidated manor house.
 Charlotte Ritchie does a wonderful job as one of the co-leads.
 You really invest in her character and the journey she undertakes throughout the series.
 I think it is also worth mentioning Katy Wix (Mary) and Lolly Adefope (Kitty) who are wonderfully hilarious supporting characters.
 Their delivery and performance fitted seamlessly in with the other ghostly characters.

-Ghosts is jam-packed full of charm, whit and plenty of dark humour.
-This talented ensemble cast of writer-performers have managed to turn ghostly hijinx into a mainstream triumph, thanks to richly-written characters and powerful storytelling.
+Ghosts is jam-packed full of charm, wit and plenty of dark humour.
+This talented ensemble cast of writer-performers has managed to turn ghostly hijinx into a mainstream triumph, thanks to richly-written characters and powerful storytelling.
 With perfectly written jokes and high level of production values, Ghosts is a show that, hopefully, continues to go from strength-to-strength.